FreeClimbAPI/php-sdk/docs/Api/DefaultApi.md

 $has_application = false; // bool | Indication of whether the phone number has an application linked to it.
 $voice_enabled = true; // bool | Indicates whether the phone number can handle Calls.
 Typically set to true for all numbers.
 $sms_enabled = true; // bool | Indication of whether the phone number can handle sending and receiving SMS messages.
 Typically set to true for all numbers.
+$has_campaign = True; // bool | Indication of whether the phone number has a campaign associated with it
 $capabilities_voice = True; // bool
 $capabilities_sms = True; // bool
 $capabilities_toll_free = True; // bool